 She told us about one thousand origami cranes.
-An ancient Japanese legend promises that anyone who folds a thousand origami cranes will be granted a wish by the Gods.
-Some stories believe you are granted eternal good luck, instead of just one wish, such as long life or recovery from illness or injury.
+An ancient Japanese legend promises that the Gods will grant anyone who folds a thousand origami cranes a wish.
+Some stories believe you are granted eternal good luck instead of just one wish, such as long life or recovery from illness or injury.

 One thousand origami cranes became popular through the story of Sadako Sasaki, a Japanese girl who was 2 years old when she was exposed to radiation (during the bombing of Hiroshima).
-Sasaki soon developed leukemia and, at age 12 after spending a significant amount of time in a hospital, began making origami cranes with the goal of making one thousand.
-She folded only 644 before she became too weak to fold anymore, and died on October 1955.
+Sasaki soon developed leukemia and, at age 12, after spending a significant amount of time in a hospital, began making origami cranes with the goal of making one thousand.
+She folded only 644 before she became too weak to fold anymore and died in October 1955.
 Her classmates were touched by her story and completed the task for her.

 This was almost the end of our tour.
 The tour lasted a little more than an hour.
-And it was more than a visit to Japanese Garden, it was a taste of Japan.
+And it was more than a visit to the Japanese Garden.
+It was a taste of Japan.

-We enjoyed this tour and it’s definitely one of those places where you need a guide.
-Moreover, I understood from Naama that she changes the topic of the tour on a monthly basis.
-Thus, you can visit Japanese Garden more than once.
+We enjoyed this tour, and it is definitely one of those places where you need a guide.
+Moreover, I understood from Naama that she changes the topic of the tour monthly.
+Thus, you can visit the Japanese Garden more than once.

 Cyclamen is Medieval Latin, from earlier Latin cyclamīnos, from Ancient Greek kyklā́mīnos, probably from kýklos “circle”, because of the round tuber.